 Caerphilly Homes is committed to providing a responsive and effective housing repairs and maintenance service.
-This is to ensure high levels of Contract Holder satisfaction and to protect the value of its housing stock.
+This is to ensure high levels of tenant satisfaction and to protect the value of its housing stock.

-Caerphilly Homes as Landlord has an obligation to keep its housing stock in good repair.
-We will do this when repairs are reported, with no cost to the Contract Holder, providing the repair is a Landlord responsibility and is required as a result of fair, wear and tear.
+The council as Landlord has an obligation to keep its housing stock in good repair.
+We will do this when repairs are reported, with no cost to the tenant, providing the repair is a Landlord responsibility and is required as a result of fair, wear and tear.
 This normally means where the fixture or fitting has worn out or has come to the end of its natural life.

-The majority of Contract Holders keep their homes in good condition but there are some who do cause damage deliberately or through neglect.
+The majority of tenants keep their homes in good condition but there are some who do cause damage deliberately or through neglect.
 Where such jobs are required, we call these rechargeable repairs.
-We do not want the Contract Holders who look after their homes to share the costs of repairs for those who do not.
+We do not want the tenants who look after their homes to share the costs of repairs for those who do not.